LeonardoZV/spark-connectors/spark-connectors-aws-dynamodb/README.md

 ## Messaging delivery semantics and error handling

 The sink is at least once.
-If something wrong happens when the data is being written by a worker node, Spark will retry the task in another node until it reaches *spark.task.maxFailures*.
+If something wrong happens when the data is being written by a worker node, Spark default behavior is to retry the task in another node until it reaches *spark.task.maxFailures*.
 Statements that have already been executed could be executed again.

 The errorsToIgnore option can be used to ignore errors and treat the execution as a success.
 If there are no more errors in the batch that match the ignoreError option, the entire batch will be a success and the statements will not be retried.
-If there are more erros in the batch that not match the ignoreError option, the entire batch will be a error and all statements will be retried (even the ones market with the ignoreErrors option).
+If there are more erros in the batch that not match the ignoreError option, the entire batch will be a error and all statements will be retried (even the ones marked with the ignoreErrors option).
 That's because the spark behavior is to retry the entire batch when there are errors.

 ## How to